Hyundai i30 N review – ride and handling

 The i30 N’s steering is the first statement of intent.
 It’s weighty even in its lightest setting, not unlike that of a BMW Motorsport product.
-Delve into the menus and it’s possible to make it even heavier, but whichever setting you choose, it’s always responsive, with the slightest movement off the straight ahead resulting in a positive and proportional reaction at the front axle.
+Delve into the menus and it’s possible to adjust the weighting, and on the road Sport mode feels about right; whichever setting you choose, it’s always responsive, with the slightest movement off the straight-ahead resulting in a positive and proportional reaction at the front axle.

 There’s grip to back it up, too, and feedback that feels natural rather than artificial, which allows you to push deeper into the N’s talents.
 It’s not a chassis likely to catch you out, either, unless you take liberties, while the rear end will rotate with a sharp lift of the throttle and it matches grip with poise and a sense of fun that’s missing from some rivals.
 There’s a hint of old-school Renault Sport in there.

 Three stages of stability control (Off, Sport and Normal) give you options depending on how much you appreciate electronic intervention, but the electronically controlled limited-slip diff is so well managed that it’s best to switch it all off and have some fun.
 For an electronic system it feels nicely mechanical and you can lean on it to get the best from it and ask more of the front two Pirellis regardless of the angle of the curve.
 It finds strong traction on the exit of lower-gear corners and manages torque and understeer through the quicker stuff with an unexpected level of sophistication.

 Our biggest criticism of the i30 N hatch when it first arrived was how ride quality had been sacrificed, or perhaps optimised for racetracks and ultra-smooth tarmac roads, therefore pegging back its performance.
 It was an issue rectified with the introduction of the i30 N Fastback, which received softer chassis settings, and before long Hyundai’s N Performance division equipped the hatch with the same chassis set-up.